-3 In this regard, the Explanatory Report emphasises: "we begin with the presumption (empirically founded) that, in the case of an offence committed by a senior manager, the "subjective" requirement for the entity's liability is satisfied, since top management expresses and represents the entity's policy.
+3 See Explanatory Report: "we begin with the presumption (empirically founded) that, in the case of an offence committed by a senior manager, the "subjective" requirement for the entity's liability is satisfied, since top management expresses and represents the entity's policy.
 If this is not the case, the company must demonstrate that it played no role, and this can only be done by demonstrating satisfaction of a series of concurrent requirements".